Afterpay: How it transformed the way we shop

 “‘[There was an] obvious gap in the market for the ability for an online customer to try the goods before they have to pay, coupled with being able to spread their payments over a short period of time,’ Molnar told Start Up Daily”.

 Molnar explained how simple the idea behind Afterpay was, “Imagine in a retail store if only three out of every 100 customers who entered the store actually made a purchase and if 75 percent of all customers waiting in the checkout line with their credit cards out decided to put their items back on the rack and leave.
-Afterpay does not accept that this should be the norm, and has set out to change how we think about online payments.”
+Afterpay does not accept that this should be the norm and set out to change how we think about online payments.”

 a graphical representation of the 4-payment process used by Afterpay